 - Concentration on the pectoral muscles.
 Most exercises involve secondary muscles, such as triceps or delta.
 If the movements are performed incorrectly, it is these sections that will take the main part of the load, and in some cases all 100%.
 The main task of the athlete is to concentrate as much as possible on the work of the entire pectoral muscle.

 - We perform the exercise from different angles.
 It is important to work out absolutely all the thoracic sections, from the top to the bottom.
 To do this, you can draw up or select a suitable program, which will be aimed at working out the necessary sections.
 For example, the upper muscles will be involved in one lesson, and the lower muscles in another.
 This will cause the fibers to “shock”, which positively affects growth.

 - Warm up the muscles before training.
 Warm-up is a mandatory stage of each lesson, especially if significant loads are provided during the lesson.
 A warm-up set reduces the risk of injury.

 - The first is work on lagging muscles.
 For beginners in the “lagging” category is the upper chest.
 It needs maximum attention until the level will not correspond to other areas.

 Cable chest flys are a great way to work your pectoral muscles.
-It place lots of tension on the muscle through its entire range of motion.
-The cable setup gives your muscles almost uninterrupted time under tension, and a huge pump that help optimize muscle growth.
+It places lots of tension on the muscle through its entire range of motion.
+The cable setup gives your muscles almost uninterrupted time under tension, and a huge pump that helps optimize muscle growth.
 But remember to take note of the above mistakes!

 Interesting fact.
 How to focus attention on the work of the pectoral muscles?
 Everything is very simple.
 First, isolate them as much as possible.
 To do this, bring the shoulder blades, and put the chest forward.
 Next, perform the exercise and monitor the state of the body – you should feel how the contraction / stretching occurs.